-Abuse revealed in more than a third of Swiss companies
+Survey finds abuse in more than a third of Swiss companies

 Researchers polled nearly 1,400 companies with more than 20 employees in Switzerland, neighbouring Germany and France as well as in Britain.

-The survey found most suspected cases in companies headquartered in Germany (43%), ahead of Britain (40%) and French companies (38%).
-Reports from Swiss companies account for 35%, according to a survey published on Wednesday by the university of applied sciences of Churexternal link.
+The survey found the most suspected cases in companies headquartered in Germany (43% of German companies surveyed), ahead of Britain (40% of British companies) and French companies (38%).
+Some 35% of Swiss companies surveyed reported suspicions of embezzlement, tax fraud, money laundering or sexual harassment cases, according to a survey published on Wednesday by the university of applied sciences of Churexternal link.

 The situation is worst in companies with more than 249 employees, the study authors said.